jeswr/blog/posts/disambiguating-data-wallets.md

 [Solid](https://solidproject.org) is a standard for data storage on the Web - primarily created to allow *individuals* to store their personal data *separately* from websites.
 This enables re-use of data across platforms, and better control over consent management.
 Solid is now becoming an official W3C Standard under the [Linked Web Storage Working Group](https://www.w3.org/groups/wg/lws/).

-Solid has three key features: [Solid-OIDC](https://solidproject.org/TR/oidc) enabling Single Sign On similar to the way we "Sign in with Google", , and [access controls](https://solidproject.org/TR/protocol#auxiliary-resources-web-access-control) so users can manage *who* can read and write data to their Pod.
+Solid has three key features: [Solid-OIDC](https://solidproject.org/TR/oidc) enabling Single Sign On similar to the way we "Sign in with Google", a [standard interface](https://solidproject.org/TR/protocol#storage-resource) for applications to read and write data to a Personal Online Datastore (Pod), and [access controls](https://solidproject.org/TR/protocol#auxiliary-resources-web-access-control) so users can manage *who* can read and write data to their Pod.

 ### The Disclaimer